-- 8.7.1 IAs will be appointed for a period of three academic years in the first instance beginning on the 1st September and ending on the 31st August. - 8.7.2 The AQSO are responsible for undertaking annual eligibility checks to confirm that the IA is still suitably qualified and experienced to undertake the role within the three academic year period.
+- 8.7.1 IAs will be appointed for a period of three academic years in the first instance, with the potential to renew their appointment following the three academic years. - 8.7.2 The AQSO are responsible for undertaking annual eligibility checks to confirm that the IA is still suitably qualified and experienced to undertake the role within the three academic year period. - 8.7.3 IAs will not normally be permitted to extend their tenure following the three academic year period.

-- 8.7.3 IAs will not normally be permitted to extend their tenure following the three academic year period. - 8.7.4 IAs can have their duties extended to cover an additional course(s); this must be approved through the formal appointment process managed by the AQSO.
+8.7.4 IAs can have their duties extended to cover an additional course(s); this must be approved through the formal appointment process managed by the AQSO.